thakars/DISMOTT/README.md

 # DISMOTT
 Developed by Karen Montano and Sushrut Thakar

 Distribution System Model Transformation Tool: Used to convert CYME model (CYME 8.XX) to an OpenDSS model.
-This tool was created at Arizona State University for their projects.
+This tool was created at Arizona State University as a part of their projects.

 # Usage of the tool
 To use the tool the following steps should be addressed: